dotnet/runtime/docs/design/coreclr/botr/vectors-and-intrinsics.md

 1. Usage of `Vector2`, `Vector3`, `Vector4`, and `Vector<T>`.
 For these, its always safe to just use the types.
 The jit will generate code that is as optimal as it can for the logic, and will do so unconditionally.
 2. Usage of `Vector64<T>`, `Vector128<T>`, and `Vector256<T>`.
 These types may be used unconditionally, but are only truly useful when also using the platform specific hardware intrinsics apis.
 3. Usage of platform intrinsics apis.
 All usage of these apis should be wrapped in an `IsSupported` check of the appropriate kind.
-Then, within the `IsSupported` check, other platform specific apis may be used.
+Then, within the `IsSupported` check the platform specific api may be used.
+If multiple instruction sets are used, then the application developer must have checks for the instruction sets as used on each one of them.

 # Effect of usage of hardware intrinsics on how code is generated

 Hardware intrinsics have dramatic impacts on codegen, and the codegen of these hardware intrinsics is dependent on the ISA available for the target machine when the code is compiled.

-If the code is compiled at runtime by the JIT in a just-in-time manner, then the JIT will generate the best code it can based on the current processor's ISA when compiling tier 1 code, and generate functionally equivalent code when compiling tier 0 code.
-MethodImplOptions.AggressiveOptimization may be used to bypass compilation of tier 0 code and always produce tier 1 code for the method.
+If the code is compiled at runtime by the JIT in a just-in-time manner, then the JIT will generate the best code it can based on the current processor's ISA.
+This use of hardware intrinsics is indendent of jit compilation tier. `MethodImplOptions.AggressiveOptimization` may be used to bypass compilation of tier 0 code and always produce tier 1 code for the method.
+In addition, the current policy of the runtime is that `MethodImplOptions.AggressiveOptimization` may also be used to bypass compilation of code as R2R code, although that may change in the future.

-For ahead of time compilation, the situation is far more complex.
-This is due to the following principles of how our ahead of time compilation model works.
+For AOT compilation, the situation is far more complex.
+This is due to the following principles of how our AOT compilation model works.

-1. Ahead of time compilation must never under any circumstance change the semantic behavior of code except for changes in performance.
+1. AOT compilation must never under any circumstance change the semantic behavior of code except for changes in performance.
-2. If ahead of time code is generated, it should be used unless there is an overriding reason to avoid using it.
+2. If AOT code is generated, it should be used unless there is an overriding reason to avoid using it.
-3. It must be exceedingly difficult to misuse the ahead of time compilation tool to violate principle 1.
+3. It must be exceedingly difficult to misuse the AOT compilation tool to violate principle 1.

-There are 2 different implementations of ahead of time compilation under development at this time.
+There are 2 different implementations of AOT compilation under development at this time.
 The crossgen1 model (which is currently supported on all platforms and architectures), and the crossgen2 model, which is under active development.
 Any developer wishing to use hardware intrinsics in the runtime or libraries should be aware of the restrictions imposed by the crossgen1 model.
 Crossgen2, which we expect will replace crossgen1 at some point in the future, has strictly fewer restrictions.

 ## Crossgen1 model of hardware intrinsic usage

 ###Code written in System.Private.CoreLib.dll
 #### Crossgen implementation rules
-- Any code which uses `Vector<T>` will not be compiled ahead of time.
+- Any code which uses `Vector<T>` will not be compiled AOT.
 (See code which throws a TypeLoadException using `IDS_EE_SIMD_NGEN_DISALLOWED`)
 - Code which uses Sse and Sse2 platform hardware intrinsics is always generated as it would be at jit time.
 - Code which uses Sse3, Ssse3, Sse41, Sse42, Popcnt, Pclmulqdq, and Lzcnt instruction sets will be generated, but the associated IsSupported check will be a runtime check.
 See `FilterNamedIntrinsicMethodAttribs` for details on how this is done.
 - Code which uses other instruction sets will be generated as if the processor does not support that instruction set.
 (For instance, a usage of Avx2.IsSupported in CoreLib will generate native code where it unconditionally returns false, and then if and when tiered compilation occurs, the function may be rejitted and have code where the property returns true.)